unifiedjs/collective/decisions.md

 this appropriately.

-If the RFC only concerns a subsection of organizations, the related organization teams have the reponsibility of reviewing and building consensus on this RFC.
+If the RFC only concerns a subsection of organizations, the related organization teams have the responsibility of reviewing and building consensus on this RFC.
 If the RFC concerns the entire collective, the unified core team is responsible instead.